PreethamYT/PreethamYT/README.md

-- 👋 Hi, I’m Preetham
+- 👋 Hi, I’m Preetham Rao
 - 👀 I’m interested in exploring new things
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on projects..